OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 6. Technical Scope
 (editors note: added section 6 - technical scope and moved the field scope to this section)

-Global Guidance
-The order is specific and is part of the specification.
-Timing of providing a receipt - needs to be provided at the point in time in which the consent is provided.
-The provision of a consent receipt at the point of consent is requirement of the MVCR.

 ### 2.1 Header